cesarvr/Spring-Boot/README.md

 ### The Pipeline Is There Now What ?

-Once the pipeline is created it will create the [Openshift components](https://github.com/cesarvr/Openshift) (BuildConfig, Deployment Config, Service and Router) to deploy your Spring Boot application.
-The code to create this components is stored in the root folder jenkins folder/[build.sh](https://github.com/cesarvr/Spring-Boot/blob/master/jenkins/build.sh) and is invoked by the [Jenkinsfile](https://github.com/cesarvr/Spring-Boot/blob/master/Jenkinsfile#L32) as part of the build process:
+Once the pipeline is created it will create the [Openshift components](https://github.com/cesarvr/Openshift) (BuildConfig, Deployment Configuration, Service and Router) to deploy your Spring Boot application.
+The code to create this components is stored in the root folder Jenkins folder/[build.sh](https://github.com/cesarvr/Spring-Boot/blob/master/jenkins/build.sh) and is invoked by the [Jenkinsfile](https://github.com/cesarvr/Spring-Boot/blob/master/Jenkinsfile#L32) as part of the build process:

 ```groovy
   steps {